Wilderness Centre

 The Centre considers itself a ‘home from home’ for its main visitors, younger school children, and sees itself as contributing to ‘flourishing lives’.

-Dartmoor ponies have been brought in to roam the fields, cattle do ‘conservation grazing’, wild boar that used to be seen as a nuisance and as causing ‘damage’ are now welcomed for the seeds they surface for the wildflower meadows as they forage for food.
+Dartmoor ponies have been brought in to roam the fields, cattle do ‘conservation grazing’, wild boar that used to be seen as a nuisance, and as causing ‘damage’ are now welcomed for the seeds they surface for the wildflower meadows as they forage.
 Insect and bird life has soared.
 New hedgerows guide pine martins, stoats and weasels across the land as they continue their passage across the landscape.
 An extensive permaculture market garden is at the planning stage.
-As the children absorb being with Nature in this way, the Centre is building their capability to return to school, to their community, and to home and take these practices there too at whatever level they can.

-Because it is a living case study of a business on its regenerative journey we run a Regenerative Leadership course there.
-Please see the ‘What We Offer’ tab.
-We are currently recruiting for the next cohort.
-Join us if you can.
+Because it is also a living case study of a business on its regenerative journey, we also run a Regenerative Leadership course here at the Wilderness.
+Please see the ‘What We Offer’ tab and get in touch if you’d like to know more.

 We cut our teeth with Kate Raworth’s pioneering work on Doughnut Economics while supporting a cross community group in Devon seeking to create a ‘Doughnut for Devon.’